ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

-“**If you financially support this project where will the funds go?**”
+**If you financially support this project where will the funds go?**

 Your hard-earned financial assistance will go to the development and maintenance of this app.
 This Bitcoin Payment Service is a work in progress.
 Support this endeavor through: